Weather

 Weather, air quality and astronomical data: Current local weather and air pollution conditions from the Malings Almanac's own weathervane and air quality sensors.
 Short-term weather forecast from the Norwegian Meteorological Institute.
 International Space Station visibility data for Newcastle from NASA.
 Weather alerts from the MetOffice.
 Tsunami warnings from CWarn Tsunami Early Warning System.
 Celestial calculations performed using the PyEphem library.

 Tide times and river level data: Primary source for tide data from Tide Times for Newcastle upon Tyne based on data from the UK Hydrograph Office for Newcastle upon Tyne.
 Current level estimate interpolated using a formula provided by New Zealand Nautical Almanac 2017.
 Tyne Estuary and Ouseburn at Byker flood warnings provided by the UK Environment Agency.
+Drain, pumping station and sewage treatment outfall spill data into the Ouesburn, its tributaries, Ouseburn estuary and Tyne estuary, provided near real-time unverified, by Northumbrian Water.

 Address data: Postcodes from Royal Mail, 3 word address from the What3Words, and walking route map self-created.